About MIT Press eBooks

 Grace Hopper and the Invention of the Information Age

 A Hollywood biopic about the life of computer pioneer Grace Murray Hopper (1906–1992) would go like this: a young professor abandons the ivy-covered walls of academia to serve her country in the Navy after Pearl Harbor and finds herself on the front lines of the computer revolution.
 She works hard to succeed in the all-male computer industry, is almost brought down by personal problems but survives them, and ends her career as a celebrated elder stateswoman of computing, a heroine to thousands, hailed as the inventor of computer programming.
-Throughout Hopper's later years, the popular media told this simplified version of her life story.
-In Grace Hopper and the Invention of the Information Age, Kurt Beyer goes beyond the screenplay-ready myth to reveal a more authentic Hopper, a vibrant and complex woman whose career paralleled the meteoric trajectory of the postwar computer industry.
+Throughout Hopper’s later years, the popular media told this simplified version of her life story.
+In Grace Hopper and the Invention of the Information Age, Kurt Beyer reveals a more authentic Hopper, a vibrant and complex woman whose career paralleled the meteoric trajectory of the postwar computer industry.

 About the Author

 Kurt W. Beyer is a former professor at the United States Naval Academy and lectures regularly on the process of technological innovation.
 He is a cofounder of a digital media services company and has authored multiple patents (pending) on high speed digital data processing.

 “Beyer’s meticulously researched biography shows how Hopper was one of the first to realise that software was the key to unlocking the power of the computer.”—The Guardian

 “Bravo to Beyer for unearthing the fascinating, many-faceted history...of a phenomenal technology we take for granted and for portraying a woman of astonishing powers.”—Booklist